yuka-with-data/Little-Math-Game/README.md

 # Little-Math-Game

 ## Objectives
-Create a simple Math game program for school-age children so that they can practice simple Math calculations while having fun.
+A simple math game program for users to practice Math calculations while having fun.
 This program is to demonstrate my Python fundamental skills and knowledge.
-This is an ongoing project, and I will keep improving the code.
+This is an ongoing project, and I will keep improving the script.

 ## Python Fundamentals
 + Functions and Variables